Sin is the breaking or transgression of God’s law. 1 John 3:4 reads:

 Therefore, anytime we break God’s law, we sin.
 In my article: Repentance and sin, I explain more about the description of sin and the value of repentance from sin.
 But, why should we repent?
 Because there are end results:—consequences of sin.
 This article, addresses The Danger of Sin.

 In the US, sin is a word that has become increasingly ignored these days.
 More and more this nation is embracing and condoning sinful actions and behaviors in alarming ways.
 We are adopting behaviors that God has destroyed nations for.
 A society that is becoming more and more secular with sin simply being ignored.
+Therefore, sin has become ubiquitous throughout the land.

 Does sin have consequences